Why is your Commercial Property NOT Selling and What do You Do Now?

 In my 25 years as an owner/broker for Media Realty and as a property owner, I've seen it all!
 Not only do I have experience navigating the waters of commercial sales, but I've also acquired training as a licensed real estate appraiser.
 With this combined experience and training, I can typically anticipate problems before they occur.
-This allows clients of Media Realty (by firm) to pause reflect before meeting challenges.
+This allows clients of Media Realty (my firm) to pause and reflect before meeting challenges.
 They can address problems in the most meaningful way without unnecessary stress or worry.

 Sum Up: Make sure your broker can meet unexpected challenges and is committed to keeping you informed at each step of the way.